• Disease Overview

 Causes

-Arterial tortuosity syndrome is caused by mutations in the SLC2A10 gene.
+Arterial tortuosity syndrome is caused by variants in the SLC2A10 gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
 When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
-Depending upon the functions of the particular protein, this can affect many organ systems of the body, including the brain.
+Depending upon the functions of the protein, this can affect many organ systems of the body, including the brain.

 The SLC2A10 gene creates (encodes) a protein known as facilitative glucose transporter 10 (GLUT10) that regulates the transport of sugars (i.e., glucose) and dehydroascorbic acid (DAA), the oxidized form of vitamin C, across cellular membranes.
-Mutation(s) in SLC2A10 lead to low levels of functional GLUT10 protein in ATS patients.
-Although the pathogenic mechanism underlying all the SLC2A10 mutations is the loss of GLUT10 function, the specific role of the GLUT10 transporter in the pathogenesis of ATS is still debated.
+Variants in SLC2A10 lead to low levels of functional GLUT10 protein in ATS patients.
+Although the pathogenic mechanism underlying all the SLC2A10 variants is the loss of GLUT10 function, the specific role of the GLUT10 transporter in the pathogenesis of ATS is still debated.

-In 2015, a study, performed on skin fibroblasts (a type of cell found in connective tissue that synthesizes the extracellular matrix, collagens, and other proteins) derived from ATS patients, showed that the lack of GLUT10 protein perturbs the canonical transforming growth factor beta (TGFβ) pathway and causes the disorganization of different structural proteins (i.e., collagens, elastin, fibronectin, decorin), essential for the structural integrity of several connective tissues including blood vessels wall.
-In addition, molecular findings, obtained by analyzing all mRNAs in skin fibroblasts of different ATS patients, revealed that the lack of GLUT10 alters TGFβ signaling, extracellular matrix integrity, expression of genes that influence the lipid metabolism, and related to the cellular response against the oxidative stress (maintenance of intracellular redox homeostasis).
+In 2015, a study, performed on skin fibroblasts (a type of cell found in connective tissue that synthesizes the extracellular matrix, collagens, and other proteins) derived from ATS patients, showed that the lack of GLUT10 protein perturbs the canonical transforming growth factor beta (TGFฮฒ) pathway and causes the disorganization of different structural proteins (i.e., collagens, elastin, fibronectin, decorin), essential for the structural integrity of several connective tissues including blood vessels wall.
+In addition, molecular findings, obtained by analyzing all mRNAs in skin fibroblasts of different ATS patients, revealed that the lack of GLUT10 alters TGFฮฒ signaling, extracellular matrix integrity, expression of genes that influence the lipid metabolism, and related to the cellular response against the oxidative stress (maintenance of intracellular redox homeostasis).

-Moreover, in 2016 it was demonstrated that the GLUT10 is able to transport DAA across cellular endomembranes system (i.e., endoplasmic reticulum, and nuclear envelope).
+In 2016, it was demonstrated that the GLUT10 is able to transport DAA across cellular endomembranes system (i.e., endoplasmic reticulum, and nuclear envelope).
 DAA is the oxidized form of vitamin C (ascorbic acid).
 Vitamin C is an essential nutrient for humans that acts both as a potent antioxidant, which protects cells from oxidative damage by acting as a scavenger of different free radicals, and as a cofactor essential for the function of enzymes (proteins) that are involved in the synthesis (production) of collagens and elastin proteins.
 The exact manner in which deficient levels of GLUT10 results in the signs and symptoms of ATS is not fully understood, but it is speculated that the decrease of vitamin C inside the cells lacking GLUT10 leads to the altered production of collagens and elastin, the main structural components of the extracellular matrix of connective tissues and of blood vessels, thus affecting the structural integrity of the wall of the main arteries (i.e., aorta, pulmonary arteries).

-Finally, in 2019 it was demonstrated that the decreased nuclear ascorbate accumulation in dermal fibroblasts from ATS patients is accompanied with altered genomic methylation pattern, strongly suggesting an epigenetic role of ascorbic acid transport in the disease pathomechanism.
+In 2019, it was demonstrated that the decreased nuclear ascorbate accumulation in dermal fibroblasts from ATS patients is accompanied with altered genomic methylation pattern, strongly suggesting an epigenetic role of ascorbic acid transport in the disease pathomechanism.
 In view of all these observations, ATS is considered as an ascorbate compartmentalization disorder.

 • < Previous section